-So yeah, I was told I’m as fit as a show pony.
+I was told I’m as fit as a show pony.
 There’s nothing physically wrong with me to attribute it to which is surprising, considering one of my biggest addictions used to be smoking.

 My lungs are good.
 My heart is A-OK.
 Everything is copacetic when it comes to my body.

-I remember when I was younger (think early-20s, when I knew everything and had that youthful narcissistic glow) and people would say, “you know…the best thing for anxiety is to breathe.”
+I remember when I was younger (think early-20s, when I knew everything and had that youthful narcissistic glow) and people would say, “You know…the best thing for anxiety is to breathe.”

-Although it’s not always as simple as just breathing in and out, coming back to your breath does help you calm down when things start to spin out.
+Although it’s not always as simple as just breathing in and out, coming back to your breath does calm you down when you start to spin out.